nicholaswunz/JEB-commentary-database/README.md

 - Journal of Comparative Physiology A
 - Journal of Comparative Physiology B
 - Journal of Experimental Biology
-- Journal of Experimental Botony
+- Journal of Experimental Botany